A Ramsey theorem on semigroups and a general van der Corput lemma: Preliminaries

-\begin{defn} A filter $\F$ on a set $S$ is a nonempty collection of subsets of $S$ that does not contain $\0$ and is closed upward and under finite intersections.
-Equivalently, a filter $\F$ is the collection of measure-$1$ sets of a finitely additive $\set{0,1}$-valued measure $\mu_\F$ defined on an algebra of subsets of $S$. \end{defn}
+\begin{defn} A filter $\FC$ on a set $S$ is a nonempty collection of subsets of $S$ that does not contain $\0$ and is closed upward\footnote{A family $\CC \subseteq \Pow(X)$ is \emph{upward} (resp. \emph{downward}) \emph{closed} if $A \in \CC$ implies $B \in \CC$ for every superset (resp. subset) $B \subseteq X$ of $A$.} and under finite intersections. \end{defn}